Current Job Openings

 MONITORING

-The Illinois State Board of Education (ISBE) conducted a 2022 School Nutrition Programs Procurement Review for the River Valley Detention Center.
-This Review encompassed the Procument areas that were previously a part of the Administrative Review.
-This Procurement Review evaluated the Procuremnet/Purchasing from fiscal year 2021.
+Illinois State Board of Education conducted a School Nutrition Program Procurement Review for River Valley Detention Center in 2022.
+This Review encompassed the Procurement areas that were previously a part of the Administrative Review.
+This Procurement Review evaluated the Procurements/Purchasing from fiscal year 21.

 COMMUNITY INPUT

-The Superintendent, or her designee, shall periodically monitor the policy’s success by reviewing and collaborating with the Assistant Superintendent, Detention Officers and others involved in the implementation of the Wellness Program.
-As cited earlier, the Superintendent is “"parent in loco parentis”" – she is the legal guardian of the Residents while they are detained.
-As such, Residents’ parents are not their guardians during detention and cannot participate in a Wellness Board for that reason, nor for confidentiality purposes as specific instances regarding a Resident may be addressed or other causes for concern may be discussed regarding those specific instances.
-For parental input, the Wellness Board is comprised partially of facility individuals who have children and who can better understand the strengths and weaknesses that accompany trying to teach children how to eat better, to make good, healthy choices, and to become more physically active in a sedentary, technology-infused world.
+The Superintendent, or her designee, shall periodically monitor the policy success by reviewing and collaborating with the Assistant Superintendent, Detention Officers and others involved in the implementation of the Wellness Program.
+As cited earlier, the Superintendent is parent in loco parenti, she is the legal guardian of the Residents while they are detained.
+As such, residents parents are not their guardians during detention and cannot participate in a Wellness Board for that reason.
+For parental input, the Wellness Board is comprised partially of facility individuals who have children and who can better understand the strengths and weaknesses that accompany trying to teach children how to eat better, to make good, healthy choices, and to become more physically active.

 References: